clshortfuse/materialdesignweb/docs/CREATING_CUSTOM_ELEMENTS.md

 The method returns the class itself, enabling fluent chaining.
 Internally it registers each property with the `Composition` system so that any access during rendering marks a dependency.

 ##### Custom ObserverOptions
-You can supply a custom `ObserverOptions` object to fine‑tune behaviour.
+You can supply a custom `ObserverOptions` object to fine‑tune behavior.
 The framework ships several common types in `core/customTypes.js`, such as:

 ```js
 import { EVENT_HANDLER_TYPE } from '../core/customTypes.js';